yiminl18/QDMIDB/qdmidb/simpledb/readme.txt

 where N is number of columns in R.txt

 In Quip and ImputeDB, simpledb.jar, missing values should be MISSING.INTEGER instead of a white space.

+Note:
+1. Predicate.txt will not include aggregate predicate except MIN/MAX, which will be added in query plan directly.